Password Authentication for Amazon RDS and S3

 |

-If you are additionally using the background processor component, you should also update its values:
+If you are additionally using the background processor component, also update its values:

 enterpriseBackgroundProcessor: